The Sisters Pinot Rosé is an absolute fan favourite, as well as gaining recognition as one of the top 10 Rosé wines of summer by Dish magazine.

-Of course usually, we just chill our pink, simply pouring it on its own as a refreshing aperitif, or as a partner for seafood, charcuterie, salads, fresh fruit.
+Usually, we just chill our pink, simply pouring it on its own as a refreshing aperitif, or as a partner for seafood, charcuterie, salads, fresh fruit.
 Rosé wine is perfect, enjoyed chilled from the fridge to your lips.
 But in case you get bored of your rosé, you can easily make cocktails with it.
-Here are five alternative ways to celebrate #nzroseday.

 - 100ml The Sisters pinot rosé

 Pour the wine, vodka and juice into a tall tumbler half-filled with ice.
 Stir gently then top up with lemonade, adding as much or as little as you like.
 Garnish with a strawberry.